MaterializeInc/materialize/doc/user/content/manage/terraform.md

 The Materialize provider supports several data source types to retrieve information about your existing Materialize resources.
-Data sources can return information about objects defined outside of Terraform and can be used as variables in your configuration with the `data` block.
+Data sources can return details about objects defined outside of Terraform and can be used as variables in your configuration with the `data` block.

-For example, to return information about your current clusters, you would use the `materialize_cluster` data source:
+For example, to retrieve your current clusters, you would use the `materialize_cluster` data source:

 ```hcl